 Early Notables of the Gulete family (pre 1700)

 More information is included under the topic Early Gulete Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gulete family to Ireland
+Migration of the Gulete family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gulete or a variant listed above: Jonathan and Nathan Gillett sailed in the " John and Mary" and settled in Dorchester in 1635 where they became Freemen.
 Joseph Gillott arrived in New York State in 1830..